Nesa-lab20/Gene-finder/README.md

 ## README- script/manual WEEK 3-4
-first real git repository — we will write a simple tool that finds genes in genome sequence using Python, and using a git repository to track changes as we add features.
+First real git repository — we will write a simple tool that finds genes in genome sequence using Python, and using a git repository to track changes as we add features.